 The animated chatter between my friend and hunky monkey man was in stark contrast to the deep, silent connection that was developing between me and this dreamboat of a guy.
-Their voices seemed far away, like echoes amid the music, pinball machines and video game bings, zips and throttles.
-Apparently, they found an instant connection via music;
+Their voices seemed far away, like echoes meshing with the music, pinball machines and video game bings, zips and throttles.
+Apparently, they found an instant connection via classic rock;

 “Van Halen is nothing without David Lee Roth – nothing.
 I mean, I like one of the albums with Hagar..but you know, still not the same.”
 Monkey said, resulting in my friend perking up on this topic so near and dear to her soul.

-“I KNOW..OMG, you can’t replace David Lee Roth.
+“I KNOW..OMG, you couldn’t replace David Lee Roth.
 Hagar was okay, but the Extreme guy made no sense.
 They were never Van Halen without David Lee Roth!”

 I couldn’t stop staring at him.
 He looked even better under the bright lights of the arcade the carousel was in.
 Like I said in part 1, he was exactly what I had envisioned when I dreamed about the perfect guy for me.
 This was too uncanny, but I wasn’t complaining.

-Up until then, I don’t think I’d ever blushed in my entire life..it was some weird missing gene anomaly, or so I thought.
-I felt it start on my chest, crawl up my neck..and soon my face was on fire.
+Up until then, I don’t think I’d ever blushed in my entire life, it was some weird missing gene anomaly, or so I thought.
+I felt it start on my chest, crawl up my neck, and soon my face was on fire.
 Damn, I was blushing.
-I wanted to pull my jean jacket over my face.
+I wanted to pull my jean jacket over my head.

 “Thank you, so do you” I said.
-He really did..steel, cerulean blue eyes that made my stomach do cartwheels, somersaults, and handsprings every time he looked at me.
+And he really did..steel, cerulean blue eyes that made my stomach do cartwheels, somersaults, and handsprings every time he looked at me.
 10′s across the board.
 I still couldn’t feel my legs.

 Soon hunky monkey was playing a video game – my friend leaning on the side of it watching him with a look I knew very well, a look that meant she liked him.
 He had set the game for two and was soon calling on dreamboat to take his turn, busting open the invisible bubble that had formed around us, blocking out the world.

-“Nahh, why don’t you have her friend play you” He said, not taking his eyes off of me.
+“Nahh, why don’t you have her friend play you?” dreamboat said, not taking his eyes off of mine.
 I felt faint.

-I interjected – “It’s ok, go ahead..really” Truth was, I wanted to feel my legs again, not to mention I needed to breathe normally – my heart had been beating like a Dave Grohl, during his Nirvana days, drum solo.
+I interjected – “It’s ok, go ahead..really!”
+The truth was, I wanted to feel my legs again, not to mention I needed to breathe normally – my heart had been beating like a Dave Grohl, during his Nirvana days, drum solo.
 Was it possible to have a heart attack at 15?

 Plus, and most importantly, I had to confer with my friend.

-In my best Wicked Witch of the West voice..I leaned in close to her and said “I’m melting..I’m melting.” although I ended up sounding more like a munchkin because I was so excited/nervous, my voice was quivery.
+In my best Wicked Witch of the West voice..I leaned in close to her and chirped, “I’m melting..I’m melting.” although I ended up sounding more like a munchkin because I was so excited/nervous, my voice was quivery.